-Provision for slow moving inventory Key audit matter description The group and company had inventory of £2,224,000 and an associated provision for obsolescence of £631,000 at 31 December 2020.
+Impairment of Invo entory (group & parent) Key audit matter description The group and company had inventory of £2,994,000 and an associated provision for obsolescence of £664,000 at 31 December 2021.
 As disclosed in the accounting policies, inventories are held at the lower of cost and net realisable value.
-As disclosed in note 1 and note 17, management estimate the extent to which provisions are required in respect of stock obsolescence.
+As disclosed in note 1 and note 17, management estimate the extent to which provisions are required in respect of stock obsolescence to reduce the carrying value of inventory to its net realisable value.
 Given the value of inventory held at the balance sheet date, and the estimation inherent in the calculation of the inventory provision, the adequacy of the recorded provision represents one of the most significant risks of material misstatement.
 How the matter was addressed in the audit Our audit work on the inventory provision calculation included: Obtaining and reviewing the provision calculation and challenging and corroborating the appropriateness of key assumptions.
 Testing the mathematical accuracy of the provision calculation and assessing the accuracy of the source data.
 Identifying potentially obsolete or slow-moving inventory with reference to historic utilisation of inventory and comparing to the provision recognised.
-Testing a sample of sales to assess whether net realisable value is higher than inventory cost.
+Testing a sample of sales in the post balance sheet period to assess whether net realisable value is higher than inventory cost.
+Valuation of Defin ed Benefit Obligation (group & parent) Key audit matter description The group and company had a defined benefit obligation of £7,938,000 at 31 December 2021.
+As disclosed in the accounting policies, the defined benefit pension scheme liability is the present value of the defined benefit obligation less the fair value of the scheme assets.
+As disclosed in note 1 and note 24, the valuation of this obligation is based on a number of assumptions including the expectation of future changes in inflation, as well as mortality and discount rates.
+Further estimates are made concerning the calculation of Guaranteed Minimum Pensions on the past transfer out of members.
+Given the value of the defined benefit obligation held at the balance sheet date, and the estimation inherent in the calculation thereof, the valuation of the liability represents one of the most significant risks of material misstatement.
+How the matter was addressed in the audit Our audit work on the defined benefit obligation included: Obtaining and reviewing the liability calculation and corroborating the appropriateness of key assumptions.
+Utilising an audit expert to benchmark the assumptions used by the Scheme actuary to external sources and challenging on the key inputs into the valuation Testing the mathematical accuracy of the defined benefit scheme valuation, including tracing cashflows through to underlying payments Challenging management on the assessment made on Guaranteed Minimum Payments assumptions